gofr-dev/gofr/docs/advanced-guide/http-communication/page.md

 - **BasicAuthConfig** - This option allows the user to set basic auth (username and password) as the default auth for downstream HTTP Service.
 - **OAuthConfig** - This option allows user to add `OAuth` as default auth for downstream HTTP Service.
 - **CircuitBreakerConfig** - This option allows the user to configure the GoFr Circuit Breaker's `threshold` and `interval` for the failing downstream HTTP Service calls.
 If the failing calls exceeds the threshold the circuit breaker will automatically be enabled.
-- **DefaultHeaders** - This option allows user to set some default headers that will be propagated to the downstream HTTP Service everytime it is being called.
+- **DefaultHeaders** - This option allows user to set some default headers that will be propagated to the downstream HTTP Service every time it is being called.
 - **HealthConfig** - This option allows user to add the `HealthEndpoint` along with `Timeout` to enable and perform the timely health checks for downstream HTTP Service.
 - **RetryConfig** - This option allows user to add the maximum number of retry count if before returning error if any downstream HTTP Service fails.